 Claire Haggard, Manager of People Engagement, Wabash National

-Limeade customers communicate with effective tools to not only reach employees where they are — wherever they work — but also collect real time sentiment and feedback using proprietary listening functionality.
+Limeade customers can communicate with effective tools to reach employees where they are and wherever they work.
+They can also collect real-time sentiment and feedback using our proprietary listening functionality.
 With Limeade, organizations can easily act on this information with flexible technology to communicate updates through customized channels.

 We have all come to expect a personalized experience from digital platforms — and a well-being program should be no different.
 Limeade offers an immersive human-centered well-being experience as unique as every individual.

-Everyone feels the negative results from a more traditional communication strategy.
-Email continues to be the principal method of communication in most workplaces.
+Everyone feels the negative results of a more traditional business communication strategy.
+Email continues to be the principal method of communication at work.
 Inboxes have become storage for random notifications.
 The average worker has an average of 651 unread emails!
 That’s a lot of noise.

-Time wasted at work sifting through communication adds up fast:
+Time wasted at work sifting through business communications adds up fast:

 Workplace communication overload and a lack of personalization leads to stress, which leads to burnout.
 According to a Gallup survey, employees who feel ignored by their bosses are 15 times more likely to be actively disengaged.
 When employees feel isolated and ignored, their health suffers.

-Limeade solutions provide a refreshing experience end-to-end, for employer and employees.
-Leadership can deliver a corporate communication strategy mixed with results-driven wellness and well-being activities — along with a sprinkle of socially contagious content that is organically curated by peers and leaders.
+Limeade provides a refreshing experience end-to-end, for employer and employees.
+Leadership can deliver effective communication in the workplace mixed with results-driven well-being activities — along with a sprinkle of socially contagious content that is organically curated by peers and leaders.
 All of which is delivered in a modern, consumer-grade, digital experience.

 A workplace communication strategy driving business goals

 The bottom line is that in order to communicate effectively in today’s workplace, HR teams are up against a lot of noise.
 Employees want to stay informed but are overwhelmed.
-Limeade can help you reach everyone — and make your message resonate — by delivering the right message to the right person at the right time.
+Limeade can help you send more effective workplace communications that reach everyone — and make your message resonate — by delivering the right message to the right person at the right time.